 We continually improve every aspect of our performance, delivering products and services that surpass client expectations.

 We always do the right thing ethically, committing ourselves to our clients’ well-being.

-Each month, more than 13,998 hours are donated by volunteers from a broad range of backgrounds and income levels; all joining together to act as people helping people.
-Each person plays a vital role in meeting the mission of MEND.
+Each month, volunteers from a broad range of backgrounds and income levels join to lift families out of poverty.
 From the distribution of food, clothing to assistance in job training and placement, our volunteers give MEND life.

 ● Almost entirely privately funded – MEND solicits no government grants

 ● Low overhead costs (less than 6%)

 ● Sells no items or services — Small donations are accepted, based on the